Women in the electrical trades

 The Electrical Trades Union is welcoming more women than ever before.
 The ETU National Women’s Committee is proud to have played a massive role in encouraging more women to take up a trade and join our Union.
 They are the driving force behind improving conditions for women across the Union and the industry, advocating for action on issues like gender bias, sex discrimination and breaking down employment barriers for women.

-The ETU divisional executive holds a place for an affirmative action officer, to advocate for issues that affect women as part of Union campaigns and decisions.
+ETU Divisional Executive holds a place for an affirmative action officer, to advocate for issues that affect women as part of Union campaigns and decisions.
 Affirmative action officer Ellen McNally from the NSW branch sits on the executive and leads the National Women’s Committee.

 “Women want to feel that their voices are being heard.
 Having female representation on committees helps ensure that their perspectives don’t go unnoticed and gives them someone to reach out to about issues that affect them,” she said.

 The affirmative action officers (AAOs) in each state are:

 NSW & ACT Ellen McNally (AAO) and Jill Raynes

 QLD & NT Ezra Finch (AAO) and Hannah Watts

 In 2021 the Electrical Trades Union has released a new report ‘Nowhere to Go’ about the lack of adequate bathroom amenities for workers on many work sites around Australia.